-The Worst of YouTube
+The Worst of YouTube (Ugliest Trends)

-What drama and controversy will this site spark next and who will benefit and/or crash in the process?
+What drama and controversy will this site spark next, and who will benefit and/or crash in the process?

 9. Nonstop Self-Promotion

-Last year youtubers evolved and branded themselves with the release of popular books, TV shows, and movies.
+YouTubers have evolved and branded themselves with the release of popular books, TV shows, and movies.
 I'll never stop admiring their hard work and hustle to brand themselves.

 There's too much self-promotion as a result of those successes, which turns a lot of viewers off.
-There are some youtubers who have an encyclopedia of promos under every video's description.
+There are some YouTubers who have an encyclopedia of promos under every video's description.

-But surprisingly that's not even the issue for me.
+But surprisingly, that's not even the issue for me.

 8. YouTube Drama

-The community is falling apart with numerous back and forth attacks plaguing the site.
+At times it feels like the community is falling apart with numerous back and forth attacks plaguing the site.
 A few hot button topics include: